Zilliqa/dev-portal-old/docs/api-websocket.md

 #### response message

-Once succesfully subscribed, server will echo the query message to the client, otherwise will return error message.
+Once successfully subscribed, server will echo the query message to the client, otherwise will return error message.

 Special error message: